HHS/ACF-pir-data/PIR_Pipeline/documentation/pir_training.md

 ### Activating the Virtual Environment

 It is crucial to activate the virtual environment before installing the package.
 This prevents conflicts with other Python packages/installations on your computer.
-To activate, still working in a terminal, type `venv\Scripts\Activate`.
-(To later deactivate the virtual environment, type `deactivate` in the terminal.)
-You will know that you've successfully activated the virtual environment if its name appears adjacent to the command prompt.
+To activate, still working in a Command Prompt, type `venv\Scripts\Activate`.
+(To later deactivate the virtual environment, type `deactivate` in the Command Prompt.)
+You will know that you've successfully activated the virtual environment if its name appears adjacent to the Command Prompt.

 ![Fig. 2.1: Activated Virtual Environment](../images/venv_activated.png)